 Continuing Professional Development (CPD) audits are carried out by the Audit Committee up to twice a year.
-Selection for an audit is random based on CPHRTM ID numbers.
-If audited, a CPHRTM holder must provide supporting documents for their CPD activities to the audit committee within 30 days.
+Selection for an audit is random based on CPHR ID numbers.
+If audited, a CPHR holder must provide supporting documents for their CPD activities to the audit committee within 30 days.
 It is important to retain documents relating to professional development activities.
 These include the original description of the program and confirmation of completion issued by the activity sponsor, payment receipts or outcome reports.
-The CPHRTM designation may be revoked if the person reporting CPD hours is unable to satisfy the audit criteria.
+The CPHR designation may be revoked if the person reporting CPD hours is unable to satisfy the audit criteria.
 The audit process will verify the appropriateness, suitability and adequacy of the professional development activities listed in the documents provided.

 Frequently Asked Questions

 The audit process is a demonstration of our commitment to maintain the highest standard of professional practice of human resources management by CPHR designates.
 This is the proof of our conviction that the CPHR designation can safeguard the interests of the employer, employees, and general public.
 We establish the credibility of CPD reporting practices through an independent, verifiable audit process.